 Bryan trained at Stanford in internal medicine and anesthesiology.
-After two decades of clinical practice in community-based anesthesiology, he served as SHC Chief of Staff from 2008-2011.
+After two decades of clinical practice in community-based anesthesiology, he served as SHC's first elected Chief of Staff from 2008-2011.

-As Chief of Staff, Dr. Bohman founded Stanford’s wellness committee and subsequently shepherded the founding of its WellMD Center in 2015, serving as the Center’s interim Director until 2017.
+As Chief of Staff, Dr. Bohman established Stanford’s wellness committee and subsequently shepherded the founding of its WellMD Center in 2015, serving as the Center’s interim Director until 2017.
 The Center’s aim is to advance faculty, trainee and care team wellbeing across Stanford Medicine while also serving as an international leader of scholarship in a field that is increasingly vital to the future of medicine.
 He also led the establishment in 2014 of the CELT program, which continues to serve as a key driver of clinical quality improvement across Stanford Medicine.

 Dr. Bohman’s primary areas of interest include population health management and the relationships between clinician wellness, quality improvement and healthcare system performance.